 The Gathering is an inspiring and artistic event sponsored by KIANE INK to display diverse, dynamic and creative expression through multiple mediums such as poetry readings, spoken word, singing, music, art, photography, sign language mime, drama and more.
 Unlike other typical spoken word venues, The Gathering is designed to respond to a social need or cause.
 KIANE INK strategically uses the arts to rally people together around a cause and inciting the community to action.
-In addition, The Gathering is mobile and can be held in different communities or locations every quarter.
 On the surface, The Gathering is a meeting place for creative souls to descend and share their talents, but at its core, The Gathering stimulates inner healing, meets a social need, fosters a sense of community and awakens spiritual awareness.

 The Gathering stimulates inner healing through the giving and receiving of positive artistry.
 In an Aboriginal Healing Foundation Study in which the relationship between healing and creative arts were analyzed, 94 out of 104 healing programs that responded to the survey utilized one or more art forms as an intricate part of their program (Archibald & Dewar, 2010).
 KIANE INK believes that an individual’s desire for inspiration or encouragement transcends ethnicity, socioeconomic status and spiritual beliefs; therefore, the arts can be a common ground where healing can be shared and experienced.
 According to Archibald and Dewar (p.7), there is an “…. innate healing power of art and creativity…” and The Gathering harnesses that belief by providing a space for creative expression.